 Thousands believed the resurrection message in Jerusalem

 Thousands converted to believe in the physical resurrection of Jesus in Jerusalem at this time.
-If you had been one of those in the crowds listening to Peter, wondering if his message was true, would you not have at least taken a lunch break to go to the tomb and take a look for yourself to see if there was still a body there?
+If you had been one of those in the crowds listening to Peter, wondering if his message was true, would you not have at least taken a lunch break to go to the tomb and take a look to see if there was still a body there?
 If the body of Jesus was still in the tomb no one would have believed the message of the apostles.
 But history records that they gained thousands of followers starting in Jerusalem.
 That would have been impossible with a body still around in Jerusalem.
 Jesus’ body remaining in the tomb leads to absurdities.
 It makes no sense.

 Did the disciples steal the body?

 So what happened to the body?
 The most contemplated explanation has been that the disciples themselves stole the body from the tomb, hid it somewhere and were then able to mislead others.